Need A Same-Day Emergency Appointment? Contact Us Now!

 Common Reasons for Tooth Extraction

-A tooth extraction is only used when necessary.
+Dentists only use a tooth extraction when necessary.
 Your dentist may suggest it for various reasons.
 Here is a list of common reasons our dental team may utilize extractions.

 • Severe Decay: If you suffer from tooth decay and do not have the tooth treated, the decay can advance and severely damage the tooth.
 When a tooth becomes significantly compromised and cannot be effectively treated with a dental filling or root canal, the only other option is to extract the tooth.
 This will prevent the spread of infection to surrounding teeth.